 New technology requires a change in mindset for your district.
-So how do school districts implement new technology on a large scale, without too much disruption, while still getting the most of the new tool?
+So how do school districts implement new technology on a large scale, without too much disruption, while still getting the most out of the new tool?

-Here are 8 keys to the success of your new technology rollout.
+Here are 8 keys to the success of your new technology transitions rollout.
 You can use these to help your implementation run as smoothly as possible so teachers can get up to speed as quickly as possible, and begin impacting student achievement.

-1. The vision and plan.
+1. The Vision and Plan.